 There is a great need for military installations to determine the locations and types of bat roost habitat occupied or potentially available to bats.
 In New Mexico, 65% of bat species expected to occur on military installations are considered sensitive species by the state.
 Therefore, knowledge of roost locations is necessary to properly manage for these species and prevent federal listing that could impact the military mission.
-Bat Conservation International and DoD are partnering to identify and survey potential roost habitat at military installation sites throughout New Mexico.
-Results will be used to produce management recommendations that can be incorporated into each installation's INRMP.
+Bat Conservation International (BCI) and DoD have partnered to identify and survey potential roost habitat at military installation sites throughout New Mexico.
+Results will be used to produce management recommendations that can incorporated installation's into each INRMP.
 Management plans will include the location and types of roosts, bat species that use them, seasonal use, priorities for roost conservation, and recommendations for preventing the introduction or spread of White-nose Syndrome.

-This project was developed from discussions in the DoD Southwest regional TER-S Workshop and in the DoD INRMP/SWAP Workshop in Albuquerque, and is being conducted in accordance with the 2006 MOU between DoD and Bat Conservation International.
-This project is coordinated with the NM Department of Game and Fish to ensure that conservation recommendations are consistent with the NM State Wildlife Action Plan and suitable for integration into each installation's INRMP.
-Work will be contracted to Bat Conservation International which has the technical expertise to assess bat roost habitat, especially in treacherous areas (such as mine shafts) to which military biologists do not typically have access.
+This project was developed from discussions in the DoD Southwest regional TER-S Workshop and in the DoD INRMP/SWAP Workshop in Albuquerque, and is being conducted in accordance with the 2006 MOU between DoD and BCI.
+This project is coordinated with the NM Department of Game and Fish to ensure that recommendations are consistent with the NM State Wildlife Action Plan and suitable for integration into each installation's INRMP.
+Work will be contracted to BCI, which has the technical expertise to assess bat roost habitat, especially in treacherous areas where military biologists do not typically have access.